Skip to content

 def parse_ccl(text):

-entries = parse_entries(text) # Stage 1: split on '='
+entries = parse_entries(text) # split on '='

-hierarchy = build_hierarchy(entries) # Stage 2: group by indentation
+hierarchy = build_hierarchy(entries) # group by indentation

-return recursively_parse(hierarchy) # Stage 3: fixed point
+return recursively_parse(hierarchy) # fixed point

 def recursively_parse(entries):